MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-apis.md

 robots: noindex,nofollow
 ---
 # APIs
 *Note: this is a technical documentation.
-While it's purpose is to serve all users who wish to leverage the Customer Insights APIs, it might be most valuable for technical users.
+While its purpose is to serve all users who wish to leverage the Customer Insights APIs, it might be most valuable for technical users.

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]